gabriel-caesar/React/mtg-simplified/README.md

   - In the **second loop**, the bot checks if there are unactivated manas, calling `activateAllManas()` to activate all of the activatable manas and then recursively calls `botPlays()` again with an updated bot state value.

-  - In the **third loop**, the bot starts calling `isEnoughMana()` to check what cards in its hands are deployable and stores it in the variable `deployableCards`.
+  - In the **third loop**, the bot starts by calling `isEnoughMana()` to check what cards in its hands are deployable and stores it in the variable `deployableCards`.
 Then it filters out what cards from its battlefield can attack and stores it in the variable `attackableCards`.
 Afterwards, the bot proceeds to check the base condition which is two levels of conditions:
     1. **First condition**: if there is no cards to attack with **or** defense mode is active.
     2. **Second condition**: if the first condition passes, the algorithm checks if the bot ran out of cards to deploy **or** the battlefield reached its full capacity of cards (6).